hedeencharles/NBA_Analytics/README.md

 ### Querying the database:
 * Basic querying code is available in the 'MongoDB_upload.ipynb' notebook at the bottom of the page.
 You will find a code block within the file that outlines how to query specific fields and values within jupyter notebook.

+## Running Flask App
+* The python Flask app is located in the folder called "Flask_app"
+* Open a terminal inside this folder and run the command (which will launch the app):
+  * $ python simple_app.py
+* click on the link in the terminal to open the server in your browser (LINK: 'http://127.0.0.1:5000/').
+* Stop running the Flask app by pressing ctrl+c in the terminal.

 ## API
 * Each API page can be found within the drop down menu at the top of our websites home page.